ejnguyen619/hero-rise/README.md

 ## Strategy

 If you don't feel confident you can win the battle, it is wise to run away and try a different monster to fight.
+While there is only a limited number of times you can run, get more by defeating every set number of enemies.

 ## After Combat